Production and Processing: Expand and maintain areas for production, processing, and distribution of products, services, and ideas.

 - Allow both production and non-production land uses in Production Mixed Use Areas.

-- Establish land use regulations to encourage the adaptive reuse of older industrial and commercial property in Production Mixed Use areas, including to non-production uses.
+- Establish land use regulations to encourage the adaptive reuse of older industrial and commercial property in Production Mixed Use areas, including reuse that results in a change to non-production uses.

-- Improve transit, bicycle and pedestrian access to areas of employment, including Production and Distribution Areas and Production Mixed Use Areas.
+- Improve transit, bicycle and pedestrian access to areas of employment, including Production and Processing Areas and Production Mixed Use Areas.

-- Develop guidance for future development in Production Areas and Production Mixed Use Areas served by regional transit lines in order to ensure a minimum level of development and job intensities.
+- Develop guidance for future development in Production and Processing Areas and Production Mixed Use Areas served by regional transit lines in order to ensure a minimum level of development and job intensities.

 - Allow production and processing uses in Commercial Mixed Use areas while controlling for potential negative externalities through building and site design.